Commutator relations and structure constants for rank 2 Kac--Moody algebras: Introduction

 We also classify the rank 2 $\Phi$-subsystems as finite, affine or hyperbolic systems: \begin{thm} Let $\Delta$ be a rank 2 root system and let $\Gamma$ be a nonempty set of real roots in $\Delta$. \begin{enumerate} \item If $\Delta$ is finite, then $\Phi(\Gamma)$ is finite. \item If $\Delta$ is affine of type $\widetilde{A}_1$, then $\Phi(\Gamma)$ has finite type $A_1$ or affine type $\widetilde{A}_1$. \item If $\Delta$ is affine of type $\widetilde{A}_2^{(2)}$, then $\Phi(\Gamma)$ has finite type $A_1$, or affine type $\widetilde{A}_1$ or $\widetilde{A}_2^{(2)}$. \item If $\Delta$ is hyperbolic, then $\Phi(\Gamma)$ has finite type $A_1$ or hyperbolic type. \end{enumerate} \end{thm}

 We mention the following related works: Feingold and Nicolai (\cite{FN}, Theorem 3.1) gave a method for generating a subalgebra corresponding to a $\Delta(\Gamma)$--type root subsystem for a certain choice of real roots in any Kac--Moody algebra.
-As in Section 4 of this paper, Casselman (\cite{C}) reduced the study of structure constants for Kac--Moody algebras to rank 2 subsystems.
-Some of our results in Section 4 overlap with Section 4 of \cite{C}.
+As in Section 4 of this paper, Casselman (\cite{Cas1}) reduced the study of structure constants for Kac--Moody algebras to rank 2 subsystems.
 Tumarkin (\cite{T}) gave a classification the sublattices of hyperbolic root lattices of the same rank.
 However, he requires conditions on the possible angles between roots that exclude all but a finite number of rank 2 hyperbolic root systems.
 In contrast, for our intended application to Kac--Moody groups, we require the explicit construction of the embedding of the simple roots of a subsystems into the ambient system, rather than just describing its root lattice.

 The authors are very grateful to Chuck Weibel for his careful reading of the MSc thesis ([Sr]) of the fourth author.
 This research was greatly facilitated by experiments carried out in the computational algebra systems Magma (\cite{BCFS}) and Maple (\cite{M}); the diagrams were created in Maple.